cjimti/mk/_posts/2018-07-28-fass-kubeless-kubernetes.md

 ![](/images/content/kubeless-overview.png)

-[Kubeless] comes with its own CLI for interacting with Functions, providing command such as:
+[Kubeless] comes with its own CLI for interacting with Functions, providing commands such as `kubeless function ls`:

  ```bash
  kubeless function ls -n the-project